dotnet/AspNetCore.Docs/aspnetcore/fundamentals/http-context.md

 ## HttpContext isn't thread safe

-This article primarily discusses using `HttpContext` in request and response flow from ASP.NET Core MVC, Razor pages, controllers, Razor Pages, middleware, etc. Consider the following when using `HttpContext` outside the request and response flow:
+This article primarily discusses using `HttpContext` in request and response flow from ASP.NET Core MVC, Razor Pages, controllers, middleware, etc. Consider the following when using `HttpContext` outside the request and response flow:

 * The `HttpContext` is **NOT** thread safe, accessing it from multiple threads can result in null access violations and unpredictable results.
-* The `HttpContext` may be captured outside of the request flow when using the IHttpContextAccessor.
+* The `HttpContext` may be captured outside of the request flow when using the <xref:Microsoft.AspNetCore.Http.IHttpContextAccessor>.
-* [IHttpContextAccessor.HttpContext](xref:Microsoft.AspNetCore.Http.IHttpContextAccessor.HttpContext) may be null if accessed outside of the request flow.
+* [IHttpContextAccessor.HttpContext](xref:Microsoft.AspNetCore.Http.IHttpContextAccessor.HttpContext) may be null if accessed outside of the request and response flow.
 * Don't capture the `HttpContext` property of the `IHttpContextAccessor` in a constructor.

 The following sample uses the `EmailService` to send simulated email when requested from `/send` endpoint: